IBM/db2-samples/In_Db2_Machine_Learning/In DB Model Deployment and Management/README.md

 DB2's Integrated Analytics System allows for an impressive amount of user defined extensions, which can be leveraged to allow db2 to serve as a model management and scoring engine.
 We can store, manage, update and score models trained in scikit-learn and other python frameworks in DB2.
-We can also run models trained in Lua, C, R C++.
+We can also run models trained in Lua, C, R, or C++.
 This document will demonstrate a python based example.

 # DB2 Configuration